-Another key element to effective problem solving is finding out if the reported issue is occurring constantly or whether it’s only occurring intermittently?
+Another key element to an effective problem solving process is finding out if the reported issue is occurring constantly or whether it’s only occurring intermittently?
 Problems that are constant, or fixed, are generally (though not always) easier to troubleshoot.
 Whereas problems that are intermittent and seemingly random, are generally more difficult to troubleshoot.

 How many times have we as IT professionals been called in to troubleshoot a problem, only to find that upon our arrival, the issue suddenly doesn’t seem to exist anymore yet no one did anything specific to actually resolve the problem!?
 Those situations can be really frustrating, not only for the IT professional but for the end-user as well because the likelihood of the issue reappearing is rather high (and most likely reappears just a few short moments after the IT professional has left!)